Designing an AI Chatbot

 Instant feedback

 Instant feedback helped users improve without a teacher present.
-The chatbot didn’t just correct mistakes—it explained why something was wrong, giving users the clarity and guidance they needed to adjust and progress in real time.
+The chatbot did not just correct mistakes; it explained why something was wrong, giving users the clarity and guidance they needed to adjust and progress in real time.

 Feedback (Left) Learn more sheet (Right)